TomKrauss/pks-edit/README.md

 The registry file pksedit.reg contains an example on how to register some default types (*.java, *.txt) to be edited by PKS-Edit.

+## Cross References in source files and PKS Edit

+PKS Edit supports the [Universal Ctags](https://docs.ctags.io/en/latest/index.html) format for navigating cross references.
+By default PKS Edit will try to locate a file named "tags" in the current working directory to navigate cross references.
+One may navigate a reference by clicking with Ctrl+Left Mouse Button onto a word in the source code.

 ## Hacking

 To change, edit, compile and run the source code of PKS Edit, we recommend to use